AnyaHossaini/100daycodingchallenge/README.md

 But I did my 1 hour after my comsi exam some how
 Its a simple game I made up which is just a whole bunch of mini games (: Play it

+# Day 10
+I fixed pieces here and there on the HTML file